maxthraxx/WFGY/OS/README.md

   - Semantic Tree: remembers your style and avoids repetition
   - Resonance Logic: understands your tone and domain
   - Self-correcting reasoning: generates ideas with internal coherence

+- 🧩 TXT Core will be released by the end of July.

 ---

 ### 🚀 Future Possibilities
-- Financial forecasting
-- Product value analysis
-- Automated trading logic
+These are just examples — once logic becomes language, every idea becomes code.

+- **Financial forecasting** — use reasoning modules to interpret trends beyond raw data
+- **Product value analysis** — auto-compare features, price, and reviews with semantic weighting
+- **Automated trading logic** — write and test strategies in plain text with logical feedback
-- AI-powered Q&A, games, agents — all written in plain language
+- **AI-powered Q&A, games, agents** — all written in plain language
-- Global-ready: TXT apps support automatic translation for instant international launch
+- **Museum tours** — narrated in your favorite tone, voice, or fictional character
+- **Personalized tutoring** — adaptive, memory-aware, and logically self-correcting
+- **Brandable logic tools** — create your own TXT app with your name on the file

 > The `.txt` file is your logic canvas.
 > A single file.
 A full OS.
 Infinite potential.
+>
+> Coming soon: a TXT-based app store, creator hub, and community spotlight — everything starts from a single file.

 ---